teknologika/spec-server/docs/llm-guidance.md

 The spec-server automatically formats task lists to ensure consistency:

 - **Automatic formatting**: Tasks are reformatted into the correct structure during read/create/update operations
-- **Requirements linking**: Tasks are automatically linked to relevant requirements based on content analysis
+- **Requirements linking**: Tasks are automatically linked to relevant requirements using the numbering system
 - **Content redistribution**: Non-task content is moved to appropriate documents (requirements or design)
 - **Completion validation**: Task completion is validated against requirements and design

+**Requirement Numbering System:**
+- Requirements are numbered sequentially (1, 2, 3, etc.)
+- Acceptance criteria are numbered within each requirement (1, 2, 3, etc.)
+- Tasks reference specific criteria using "requirement.criteria" format (e.g., 1.1, 2.3, 3.1)
+- This creates clear traceability from implementation back to specific acceptance criteria

 When creating tasks:
 - Use a flat numbered list format (no nested numbering like 1.1, 1.2)